 Kit for Three Day Survival Plan

 Once you have planned how you will deal with each of these considerations, you can start putting together your three day survival kit.
-I keep my kit packed as a bug-out bag, but it will be equally as useful in a situation where I have to put my three day survival plan into action while sheltering at home.
-The bug out bag article describes a variety of vital and optional kit to have as part of your three day survival plan.
+Keep your kit packed as a bug-out bag.
+It will be equally as useful in a situation where you have to put my three day survival plan into action while sheltering at home.
+Our bug out bag article describes a variety of vital and optional kit to have as part of your three day survival plan.